-1. Bachelor's-level degree in a human services field or bachelor's-level degree in any field, with a minimum of two years of full-time experience working in relevant family, children/youth or community service capacity.
-Relevant alternative experience may substitute for the bachelor's-level degree requirement in individual cases, subject to approval by LDH; and
+- 1. Bachelor's-level degree in a human services field or bachelor's-level degree in any field, with a minimum of two years of full-time experience working in relevant family, children/youth or community service capacity.
+Relevant alternative experience may substitute for the bachelor's-level degree requirement in individual cases, subject to approval by LDH; and - 2.
+Completion of the required training for Wraparound facilitators.

-ISSUED: REPLACED:
+10/04/22 ISSUED: REPLACED: